mjaus29/prepwise/README.md

 Job seekers often struggle with interview preparation, particularly when they don't have someone to practice with.
 Even when candidates know the material, they can blank during high-pressure interviews.
 Traditional preparation methods don't provide realistic practice or personalized feedback, leaving candidates underprepared for actual interviews.

-PrepWise creates an AI-powered platform that simulates realistic job interviews, allowing users to practice anytime and receive detailed feedback with secure authentication, personalized interview creation, real-time mock interviews with voice interaction, and detailed performance feedback.
+PrepWise creates an AI-powered platform that simulates realistic job interviews, allowing users to practice anytime with secure authentication, personalized interview creation, real-time mock interviews with voice interaction, and detailed performance feedback.

 **Technologies Used**: Next.js, TypeScript, Tailwind CSS, Firebase, Vapi, Google Gemini, Shadcn UI, React Hook Form, Zod.